freedomofpress/encryption-works/encryption_works.md

 ### Hard-Drive Encryption

 A journalist's computer is an unparalleled look into their life.
-It's a rolodex, a research history and a store of interview notes and works-in-progress.
+It's a rolodex, a research history, and a store of interview notes and works-in-progress.
 For this reason, it's important to lock down access to it, both when you're at the office and when you're traveling.

 Encrypting your hard-drive doesn't just make it harder for law enforcement to access your documents, it makes you more secure generally—if your laptop is stolen, the thief can't rip out the hard-drive and extract sensitive data.